If you need a unique gift idea, these industrial picture frames fit the bill! Make them using hardware store materials – it’s really easy!

 After about 20 minutes I gave the photos a sealing top coat of decoupage (I used Matte MP but Gloss would give them a bit of shine if you’d like).

-Once the pictures were dry enough (about 30 minutes) I glued the outlet cover blanks to either side of the tee connectors and let the glue dry thoroughly.
+Once the pictures were dry enough (about 30 minutes), I glued the outlet cover blanks to either side of the tee connectors and let the glue dry thoroughly.
+Your industrial picture frames are getting close!

 Now it was a simple matter of threading the Tee Connectors onto the pipes and the pipes to the flanges and screwing them into place.